How do Syringe Pumps Work?

 Displacement of Fluid in the Syringe

 Syringe pumps work on the simple premise of displacement.
-This occurs where movement of the plunger results in a displacement of fluid within the syringe.
+This occurs when movement of the plunger results in the displacement of fluid within the syringe.
 You can then direct this fluid (via tubing) towards where you want to deliver it.
 The rate at which fluid is pumped out of the syringe is related to the rate at which the plunger is compressed.
 Similarly, the volume dispensed is related to the distance moved by the plunger.

 You can calculate the volume displaced by the syringe by taking the internal diameter and using it to work out the cross-sectional area.
 Once you have the measurement of your cross-sectional area, you should multiply this by the distance that the plunger has moved.
 This will yield the total volume of fluids moved by the pump.
 You can use a similar calculation to work out the rate of solution that is dispensed.
 Do this by multiplying your cross-sectional area by the rate of movement of the plunger.
 This will give you the dispense rate of the pump.